 Go on a snorkeling tour

-If you’re looking for a more adventurous activity, there are many tour options for snorkeling and scuba diving.
+If you’re looking for a more adventurous activity, there are many options for Playa del Carmen snorkeling tours and scuba diving excursions.

-- One of the most popular snorkeling tours near Playa del Carmen is visiting El Cielo in Cozumel, which is a sandbar where you can see a surplus of starfish and snorkel in the most crystal clear turquoise water.
+- El Cielo Cozumel: One of the most popular snorkeling tours near Playa del Carmen is visiting El Cielo in Cozumel, which is a sandbar where you can see a surplus of starfish and snorkel in the most crystal clear turquoise water.

-- Another great place for snorkeling is in Puerto Morelos, which has an amazing coral reef.
+- Puerto Morelos: Another great place for snorkeling is in Puerto Morelos, which has an amazing coral reef.

 Visit an adventure park